Adaptive Window Selection for Financial Risk Forecasting: Introduction

 A growing literature studies the role of estimation window choice in forecasting when economic time series, such as financial returns, exhibit instabilities or structural breaks; see, e.g., \cite{rapach2013forecasting}, \cite{rossi2021forecasting}, and the references therein.
+Related adaptive-window ideas have also been studied for model assessment and selection under temporal distribution shift; see \citet{han2024model}.
 Existing approaches to window selection and adaptive forecasting are typically motivated by parameter instability in predictive models. \cite{pesaran2007selection} show that pre-break observations may remain informative for parameter estimation in the presence of one or multiple structural breaks.
 They propose two approaches exploiting the bias-variance trade-off: selecting a single estimation window via cross-validation, or combining forecasts obtained from different windows. \cite{clark2009improving} further consider combinations of recursive and rolling forecasts, deriving optimal time-varying combination weights under abrupt parameter changes.
-Likewise, \cite{inoue2017rolling} study the selection of the optimal rolling window size for linear predictive models with time-varying coefficients and \cite{feng2025forecasting} investigate the optimal rolling window size by comparing the prediction performance of volatility under various window sizes via Diebold–Mariano test.
+Likewise, \cite{inoue2017rolling} study the selection of the optimal rolling window size for linear predictive models with time-varying coefficients and \cite{feng2025forecasting} investigate the optimal rolling window size by comparing the prediction performance of volatility under various window sizes via the Diebold-Mariano test \citep{diebold1995comparing}.
 Beyond window selection, several studies have explored alternative ways to adaptively utilize historical information to improve forecasting performance.
 For instance, \cite{pesaran2013optimal} propose assigning optimal weights to past observations, \cite{giraitis2013adaptive} focus on selecting an optimal rate of downweighting older data, and \cite{wang2021forecasting} investigate time-varying weighting schemes for historical observations.
-Most, if not all, of these approaches are developed for linear predictive regression and aim to minimize mean squared forecast error (MSFE), thereby targeting conditional mean forecasts.
+Most, if not all, of these approaches are developed for linear predictive regression and aim to minimize mean squared forecast error, thereby targeting conditional mean forecasts.
 Therefore, they are not directly applicable to risk forecasting, where the object of interest is the tail risk measure rather than the conditional mean.